Two-year demolition process of Grenfell Tower begins

 A likely two-year process to demolish Grenfell Tower is beginning this week.

-The Government announced earlier this year that the remains of the building – where a deadly fire broke out in 2017 and claimed the lives of 72 people – will be brought down.
+The Government announced earlier this year that the remains of the building in west London – where a deadly fire in 2017 claimed the lives of 72 people – will be brought down.

 Preparations had been taking place over the summer and work to remove a former plant room, which previously housed heating and a water tank, on top of the tower is to start this week.